 AI is changing how we build software.

-With AI startups capturing over half of venture capital dollars and most products adding generative features, we're entering what the World Economic Forum calls the "cognitive era" - where AI evolves from simple tools to complex working systems.
+With AI startups capturing over half of venture capital dollars and most products adding generative features, we're entering what the World Economic Forum calls the "cognitive era" - where AI goes from powering simple tools to acting as the foundation of autonomous systems.

 Even early machine learning had clear metrics - precision, recall, F1 scores - that directly correlated with real-world performance.
 A spam filter with 98% accuracy would catch 98% of spam.